kjem514/Attribute-Alignment-Code/README.md

  return(sqrt(rowSums((attribute_1_matrix - attribute_2_matrix) ** 2,na.rm=TRUE)))

 Also, in newer versions of Python, you may have to change "data_matrix = all_data.as_matrix()" to "data_matrix = all_data.values"

+The R-code is presented in the "R-code-potentialenergy.ipynb", " ", and " " files, along with several brief examples.

 Finally, note that this code is subject to an MIT Open Source License (see Legal.txt)